 Symbio Wildlife Park

-In many ways, Symbio is the southern suburbs version of Featherdale.
-It has a great collection of animals and is especially suitable for small children.
-Its location means it attracts less tourist and more local families, so it is often not as busy as Featherdale which is popular with Blue Mountains tour groups.
+Symbio is the southern suburbs version of Featherdale.
+It has an impressive collection of animals and is especially suitable for small children.
+Its location means it attracts fewer tourists and more local families, so it is often not as busy as Featherdale, which is popular with Blue Mountains tour groups.
 If you have access to a car, this could be an excellent choice.
 Public transport is possible but check the timetables as the services are infrequent.

 Guided tours that include the under the radar Royal National Park and Stanwell Tops and the stunning sea cliff bridge are also available

 When: open daily from 9 am to 6 pm